Wordpress dashboard is the section that shows up when you just get authenticated into your WordPress website as an admin.

 That is it on how you can set up can customize the settings of your WordPress website.

-If you are following g along you will observe that there are still other parts that I didn’t talk about but I assure that if you are able to go this far with me you will be able to finish up the customization quickly without having any glitch along the way.
+If you are following g along you will observe that there are still other parts that I didn’t talk about but I assure that if you can go this far with me you will be able to finish up the customization quickly without having any glitch along the way.

-In case you found it difficult to do it all alone you can hire me for the job.
-Or if you just need some suggestions that you need to keep going drop it on the comment box and I will do everything possible to be of help to you.
+If you need some suggestions, drop it in the comment box and I will do everything possible to be of help to you.